 Mistake #2.
 Not attempting the tests in a time-bound manner

-- Aspirants should enroll for a mock tests series which offers pan-India competition to know the relative performance level.
-Not only that, effort should be there to improve the ranks after each mock tests.
+- Aspirants should enrol for a mock tests series that offers pan-India competition to know the relative performance level.
+Not only that, effort should be there to improve the ranks after each mock test.

 Mistake #3.
 Not revising the questions again

-Human memory is not that great, unless he/she revise what he/she experienced or learned.
+Human memory is not that great unless he/she revises what he/she experienced or learned.
 Just going once through UPSC questions is not enough.
 Aspirants need to revisit the attempted mock-tests and revise the questions and explanations.
-(This option is available under ‘My Account‘ link in ClearIAS online mock test platform).
+(This option is available under the ‘My Account‘ link in ClearIAS online mock test platform).

 Mistake #4.
 Not analyzing the strong and weak areas

 With online mock tests, aspirants can know from which areas are they scoring high – if it is from polity, economics or science.
-They can also see if increasing and decreasing the number of attempts optimize their final marks (after taking into account of negative-marking).
-Not taking leverage of the charts and performance analysis features available in mock test platforms is another mistake in this online-age.
+They can also see if increasing and decreasing the number of attempts optimize their final marks (after taking into account negative-marking).
+Not taking leverage of the charts and performance analysis features available in mock test platforms is another mistake in this online age.

 Mistake #5.
 Bothering too much about mock test question difficulty

-- What you should look in any IAS mock tests is not the level of difficulty, but whether the questions are probable in actual UPSC exam or not!
+- What you should look at in any IAS mock test is not the level of difficulty, but whether the questions are probable in the actual UPSC exam or not!

-- In our opinion, learning difficult concepts can help you score high in UPSC, as this can give you a competitive-edge.
+- In our opinion, learning difficult concepts can help you score high in UPSC, as this can give you a competitive edge.
 But there is no need to go behind ‘difficult+improbable questions’.
-For example, chances that UPSC ask the name of the second son of the astronaut in the recent NASA mission is near to zero.
+For example, changes that UPSC ask the name of the second son of the astronaut in the recent NASA mission is near to zero.

 Mistake #6.
-Postponing UPSC Prelims Mock Tests till last day!
+Postponing UPSC Prelims Mock Tests till the last day!

 It’s not that aspirants hate IAS mock tests.
-They have heard right advice from toppers that mock tests are of immense help.
+They have heard the right advice from toppers that mock tests are of immense help.
 But they postpone it – thinking that they are under-prepared to take it now.
-They postpone it till the last month, last week and often till last day before actual UPSC Prelims.
-This may lead to lot of unnecessary tension and panic at the last-moment.
+They postpone it till the last month, last week and often till the last day before actual UPSC Prelims.
+This may lead to a lot of unnecessary tension and panic at the last moment.